pmackenz/FEM.edu/galleries/examples/README.rst

 This page contains example plots.
 Click on any image to see the full image and source code.

-For longer, more comprehensive example documentation, see our :ref:`Tutorials <tutorials>`.
+For longer, more comprehensive example documentation, see our :ref:`Tutorials Gallery <tutorials_gallery>`.